mohan13krishna/Predicting-the-Beats-per-Minute-of-Songs/README.md

 **🏆 FIRST COMPETITION | TOP 48% | 29 BATTLE-TESTED SUBMISSIONS 🏆**

-*We came.
+*We rose.
 We coded.
 We conquered.*

 </div>